Name: Sean O'Grady

 "I don’t have to choose between a fulfilling career and one grounded in faith.'

 Is there a faculty or staff member who has made a significant impact on you?
 There are a few amazing professors who have definitely helped me greatly at CUA.
 I first want to thank my research advisor, Dr. Richard Gallenstein, who has guided me through my research experiences throughout last year and this year as well.
 His guidance and career advice which he has given to me have propelled me toward greater success here at CUA.
-Additionally, the chairs of the Economics Department, Dr. Martha Cruz and Dr. Sophia Aguirre are two women that are huge role models of mine that I look to for advice in the economics field.
+Additionally, Dr. Martha Cruz, chair of the economics department, and Dr. Sophia Aguirre are two women that are huge role models of mine that I look to for advice in the economics field.

 What makes Catholic University unique?
 As a student coming from a public high school in the Pacific Northwest, I did not have very much religious exposure outside of church, and I also found it difficult to see my dreams coming to fulfillment.
 However, after flying out to study for the first time at Catholic University, I am so grateful for the opportunities it has given me.
 I have found a strong, diverse community of friends who not only have given me strength to come closer to God, but also a group who has made me more confident with myself.
 I especially find this university to be unique in the sense that I don’t have to choose between a fulfilling career and one grounded in faith.
 I can change the world, and keep God alongside me as I pursue my dreams!
 This is especially true when it comes to my desire for justice.
 Jesus taught us to treat those around us justly and to never judge someone without getting to know them.
 I believe this school has equipped me with the ability to fight for this principle and uphold the dignity of every human being, just as Christ teaches.